alphagov/govwifi-tech-docs/source/documentation/phase1.md

 # Phase 1: Create a new wifi installation

-## Apply to create a new GovWifi

-Complete and electronically sign this [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/675990/GovWifi_-_create_a_new_installation.odt) (ODT, 17.1KB) to request an installation.
-You must do this so the GovWifi team can approve your application to create a new installation.

-Send the completed document to [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk).
-In the email body, you must include:

-- the email address and mobile phone number of each person you’d like to set up as an administrator
-- the name of the organisation or group you represent
-- a shared and monitored email address - the GovWifi support team will send service notifications to this address

-The GovWifi team will contact you when your application has been approved.
-Do not proceed to step 2 until you’ve received confirmation.
+## Get an account

+Your department, agency or team must have a GovWifi account.
+Sign up for an account at the [GovWifi admin platform](https://admin-platform.wifi.service.gov.uk/users/sign_up).

+To provide you with an account, we need to store some personal data about you.
+Please see our privacy notice for details.

+Once you have an account, you can access the GovWifi admin platform.
+This tool allows you to manage your GovWifi configuration.

+If you are having trouble signing up for an account, contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk).

 ## Establish your public IP addresses

 Remote Authentication Dial-In User Service (RADIUS) traffic usually originates from the management interface of your wifi controller.
 Find out if you have an existing network address translation (NAT) rule, or whether you need a new one.

 If you have multiple internet connections it may be possible for traffic to originate from a different IP address in the event of a primary link failure.
 Make sure you add all your IP addresses if you have multiple internet connections.

-## Register your site to GovWifi

-> DEPRECATED: Registration of new sites is handled now by [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/).
-Email workflow will be turned off in the near future.

-Send an email from the individual email address you registered in step 1 to newsite@wifi.service.gov.uk - this is an automated service.
-If you have more than one site, register each site in a separate email.

-Your email must include:

-- the first line of your government building street address - put this in the subject field
-- the list of public IP addresses that your RADIUS requests will originate from (one on each line) - put this in the body of the email
-- in a separate line, under the IP addresses, write your postcode in the format: Postcode: XXXX XXX

-Before you send the email, make sure your email system doesn’t block encrypted attachments.

-You’ll receive an encrypted PDF via email that contains configuration details and the RADIUS key to configure your wireless infrastructure.
-The password to decrypt this file will be sent to your phone in a text message.

-You can start using the service the day after you register your site, because the RADIUS servers update overnight.
+You can manage your IP addresses in the [GovWifi admin platform](https://admin-platform.wifi.service.gov.uk/).

 ## Configure your infrastructure

-> Your secret key, RADIUS IP addresses and more can now be viewed in [GovWifi Admin](https://admin-platform.wifi.service.gov.uk/).
+Your secret key, established IP addresses and more can be managed in the [GovWifi admin platform](https://admin-platform.wifi.service.gov.uk/).

 1. Create a firewall rule to allow traffic on UDP ports 1812 and 1813 to reach the RADIUS IP addresses assigned to you.